rogerhu/compsci_guides/Evaluate-Division.md

     We will build a graph of the equation where the nodes are variables, edges are the equations, and edge weights are the equation values.
 Then, we will perform a topological sort to return the weight contribution of the children to the parent node.

-    `1) Create a map as our graph.
-2) For each equation, i
+1) Create a map as our graph.
+2) For each equation,
       a) Add edge from A to B with V[i]
       b) Add edge from B to A with 1/V[i]
 3) For each query
         a) Perform topological sort from start node
             i)   Keep track of product weights for each neighbor, computed by neighbor * topoSort(neighbor)
             ii)  If all neighbor product weights were -1, return -1 iii) Return tracked product weights
         b) Add result of topological sort call from start to end variable to list
 4) Return result list

 ⚠️ **Common Mistakes**